gportelli/UnityScreenLogger/Assets/ScreenLogger/Readme.txt

 Screen Logger for Unity 3D
-Version 1.0
+Version 1.1
-Giuseppe Portelli - giuseppe.portelli@gmail.com
+Giuseppe Portelli - giuseppe@aclockworkberry.com

 Requires Unity 4.5 or higher.

-A simple and fully customizable screen logger.
+Screen Logger is a simple and fully customizable screen logger.
 Just put it on a scene and you will see on screen output for each call to Debug.Log/LogWarning/LogError.

 Features
 * Persistent